djcass44/jmp/SETUP.md

 * LDAP (OpenLDAP/Microsoft AD)
 * Atlassian Crowd

+LDAP configuration allows for user searching using a service account (recommended) or anonymously.
+In order to do anonymous searches, you must set the `ldap.username` or `ldap.password` values to blank `""`

 # Configuration

 Application configuration is done via the `jmp.yaml` file located in `JMP_HOME`.